macleod2486/MagicBuilder/README.md

 MagicBuilder
 ============

-A simple java program that will grab the latest prices and display them per format when selected.
+A simple java program that will grab the latest prices for sanctioned formats.

 The following libraries will be needed prior to compiling.